 Microwave Oatmeal with Old Fashioned Rolled Oats (whole oats)

 Our Microwave oatmeal recipe is a game changer.
 No more sticking to pan and scrubbing dishes.
-You’ll be hooked!
+You’ll be hooked on making oatmeal in the microwave.

 Microwave Oatmeal Recipe